|AGA Europa 51||AGA 1771||Blaupunkt Granada 2525||Blaupunkt Granada 2626||Centrum GU60||Centrum W51||Centrum 261||Concerton V488|

 The tubes are ECC85, ECH81, EF89, EF89, EABC80, EL84, EM34.
 Unlike the competitors´ top models there is no push-pull amplifier, but an unusual gadget is that the triode in the magic eye is used for noise reduction on the FM-band.
 A 50 pF capacitor from the discriminator more or less decouples high AF-frequences through the varying inner resistance of the triode.
 I have replaced six of the tubes including the "eye", the selenium rectifier is replaced with a silicon bridge and I also had to replace some resistors and capacitors.
 The sound quality is very good, but when any of the register buttons is pressed the bass and treble controls are deactivated and their lamps are switched off.
 Sprache accentuates midrange and high frequencies, Orchester emphasizes bass and suppresses treble while Solo boosts both bass and treble, but I prefer the manual settings.
 I paid 100 kr for this radio at a radio fair.

 The tubes are ECC85, ECH81 EF89, EABC80, EL84, EM34.
 Strangely enough the rear covers of both Graetz sets indicate one more tube than the actual number, counting the selenium rectifier as a tube.
+Unusual is also that the oscillator triode in ECH81 has the tuned circuit at the grid rather than at the plate, something that often causes frequency drift on SW during fading.
 I got this radio for free when I bought the Sinfonia, the top of the cabinet and the lower front needed grinding of the veneer and new varnish.
 I have replaced five tubes, the eye is now a UM4 with voltage doubling rectifier for the 12 V heater, and the selenium rectifier is replaced with silicon diodes which required a series resistor to reduce the increased voltage.
 It would be an improvement if the button that deactivates the magic eye lowered the heater voltage to 2 V instead of turning off plate voltage, the cathode emission would last longer.

 Telefunken Opus 6 from 1955 was at that time their finest tabletop radio with six loudspeakers, two 8-inch ones on the front and in each rounded front corner a 4-inch one with permanent magnet and a 2.5-inch electrostatic tweeter.
 The AF-stage is push-pull with separate controls for bass and treble and loudness volume control.
 The output power is 6 W, the 3 dB-limits of the frequency response are 30 Hz and 11 kHz.
 The AM-bandwidth can be narrowed in two IF-transformers with a button and the recommended procedure is to start with the narrow choice to get right on spot.
 The second IF-tube is not connected to the AGC-line and draws only little current.
 The sensitivity for 50 mW output is 6-10 uV on SW.
 There are separate pushbuttons for gramophone and tape recorder inputs.
 The ferrite antenna for LW and MW can be rotated with a knob and an external antenna is connected in one end position.
 The UKV-knob offers gives bandspread on SW (KW-Lupe) and the dial rod shall then be placed in a centre position for correct calibration.